PPCA2014/ppca_soa/README.md

 * Support OAuth2 authentication;

-* User, customer, and access profiles are stored externally to the bus to simplify integration with the system used by the organization;
+* User, customer, and access profiles are stored externally to the bus to simplify integration with the system used by the organization.

 ## Installation instructions